ROBERT SIEGEL, Host:

 WENDY KAUFMAN: As a chemistry-loving college student in the 1980s, Dave Stephenson imagined himself making premium beer, but that didn't pan out.
 He settled for social work, technical writing and ran a small contracting firm.
 But he kept hearing about the quality of Washington wine and a place called Walla Walla in the far southeast corner of the state.

-Mr. DAVE STEPHENSON (Winemaker): I came over and visited and looked around and saw the land prices and it just reminded of Napa Valley 30 years ago.
+DAVE STEPHENSON: I came over and visited and looked around and saw the land prices and it just reminded me of Napa Valley 30 years ago.
 And I tasted the wines that were coming out of here and the quality of winemaking and decided to move.
 So I did.

 KAUFMAN: He sold his house, a small sailboat, and cashed in his retirement accounts.
 Armed with $150,000, he took a leap of faith and an $8-an-hour job at a local winery.
 He studied the UC Davis winemaking curriculum at night.